 Most often each health care provider will introduce themselves to you and your family, but sometimes things can get hectic and that is not possible.

 She or he will hand instruments and whatever else needed to the doctors and help them during this sterile procedure.

 Anesthetist – Anesthesiologist

 The anesthesiologist is the doctor that will be closest to you during the procedure, he or she takes care of giving you all the medication you’ll need, in addition to being responsible for pain management.
-The pain management is usually in the form of a spinal that will be explained more thoroughly later.
+The pain management is usually in the form of spinal anesthesia, that will be explained more thoroughly later.

-If it’s a booked c-section, most likely your own obstetrician (or OB, that’s the fancy name for pregnancy doctor) will be there for the surgery.
+If it’s a booked c-section, most likely your own obstetrician (or OB, that’s the fancy name for pregnancy and birth doctor) will be there for the surgery.

 Respiratory Therapist or Baby Nurse

 Some babies have a harder time breathing on their own right after a c-section.
-This is because the mucus in their lungs isn’t squeezed out in the same way as it can be during a vaginal delivery.
+This is because the mucus in their lungs isn’t squeezed out in the same way as it can be during vaginal delivery.
 That is why it is important to have a dedicated health care professional taking care of the baby.

 Most often your husband or partner will be the one supporting you, but again that is your choice!
 Find out ahead of time what your hospital’s policies are.
-If you have a doula, you can ask whether your doula is allowed to be present along with your partner.
+If you have a doula, you can ask whether she is allowed to be present along with your partner.